- SECTOR & REPRESENTATION

 FORMAL SECTOR RECOGNITION

-NACIER establishes the commercial and industrial repair sector as a defined industry for the first time, with accreditation standards, a code of practice, and national recognition.
+NACIER establishes the commercial and industrial repair sector as a defined and recognised industry, supported by accreditation standards, a Code of Practice, and national recognition.

 02

-NACIER engages with government, standards bodies and industry forums to represent the sector where decisions are made.
+NACIER engages with government, standards bodies and industry forums, ensuring the sector is recognised and understood in relevant discussions.

 03